zferentz/python-redilock/README.md

   print("Couldnt acquire the lock")
 ```

+Note that in the example above we lock for 10s and then we try to lock without blocking and that's why we see the print immediately.
+If you run the example twice - the second time will have to wait 10s until the lock (from the first run) is released .

 ### Good to know and best practices
 * The TTL is super important. it dictates when to auto-release the lock if your code doesnt release it
   (in case of a bug or a crash).
 You should not rely on it for unlocking as your code should either unlock